hummingbot/hummingbot-site/docs/governance/index.md

 * Allocate HBOT bounty budget toward the top connectors of each type
 * Re-elect the foundation's Board of Directors each year

+!!! tip "Governance FAQ"
+    Learn more about the HBOT token and how the Hummingbot governance system works in this [HBOT governance FAQ](/blog/faq-on-hbot-and-hummingbot-governance/)!

 Pages in this section include:

 * [Polls](polls.md): Polls that let HBOT holders determine which connectors are included for the next Epoch